 #1 A fully defrosted bird

 You need to fully defrost your turkey.
 Be sure to give enough time for this.
-I did a cold water bath for several hours (changing water every 30 minutes) and then put mine in the fridge for 24 hours the first time.
+I did a cold water bath for several hours (changing the water every 30 minutes) and then put mine in the fridge for 24 hours the first time.
 The second time I just left it in the fridge for 3 full days.
 This was for a 12 pound turkey (A SMALL TURKEY) so be sure to calculate here how long yours will take.
+Cause a beer brined turkey is worth the wait.

 #2 A tender juicy fully cooked bird.